-What to do if you're still not satisfied with how your concern has been dealt with work colleague this should be raised with the relevant professional regulatory body.
+What to do if you're still not satisfied with how your concern has been dealt with

+If you have followed all processes available to you through your employer without success or if you feel you cannot raise your concern with your employer you can make a complaint directly with a regulatory body.
+If your concern is about an individual or work colleague this should be raised with the relevant professional regulatory body.
 If this is a social service worker or student it will be the SSSC.
 If your concern relates to the quality of care provided by a registered care service rather than an individual, raise it with the Care Inspectorate which is the service regulator.